shivannis/xandr-docs-public/xandr-docs/articles/monetize/dates-and-times-in-reporting.md

 ---
-title : Microsoft Monetize - Dates and Times in Reporting description : Learn about reporting of time zones and daylight savings time in this page. ms.date: 10/28/2023
+title: Microsoft Monetize - Dates and Times in Reporting
+description: Learn about reporting of time zones and daylight savings time in this page. ms.date: 10/28/2023
 ---